Bosnia and Herzegovina - Country Commercial Guide

 U.S. International Development Finance Corporation (DFC)

 The United States International Development Finance Corporation (DFC) is the development finance institution of the United States federal government, primarily responsible for providing and facilitating the financing of private development projects in lower- and middle-income countries.
 First authorized on October 5, 2018, the independent agency was formed December 20, 2019, by merging the Overseas Private Investment Corporation (OPIC) with the Development Credit Authority of the United States Agency for International Development, as well as with several smaller offices and funds.
 The DFC was also granted greatly expanded lending authority; its overall lending capacity of $60 billion is more than double that of its predecessor institutions.
-The DFC’s lending capacity is used to provide loans, loan guarantees, and insurance for development projects in lower-income countries undertaken by US businesses.
+The DFC’s lending capacity is used to provide loans, loan guarantees, equity investments, technical assistance, and political risk insurance for development projects undertaken primarily in lower-income countries, most often by U.S. businesses.
+DFC also provides support for emerging market private equity funds to help address the shortfall of capital.

 Contact Information